alexhollier/Melodify/README.md

 # About Our Software

 A mobile music synthesizer/beat recording app with Duolingo style learning incentives and challenges.
-This will differ from other music creation apps by incorporating a reward system for consistent use, i.e more instruments, sound packs, etc.
+This will differ from other music creation apps by incorporating a reward system for consistent use.

 ## Platforms Tested on
 - Expo Go